HumanBehaviourChangeProject/Info-extract/README.md

 ## Test REST API with Swagger UI
 The project uses spring boot and spring fox with swagger ui.

-From the command line, execute
+From the command line, locate yourself in the project HOME (hbcpIE/) and execute
 ```
 mvn spring-boot:run
 ```